SoliraZ/holbertonschool-shell/permissions/README.md

 - 3-new_owner : Script that change the owner of the file "hello" to "betty" user.

-- 4-empty : Script that create an empty file called "Hello".
+- 4-empty : Script that create an empty file called "hello".

+- 5-execute : Script that adds execute permission to the owner of the file "hello"